BUYING THE TRUTH

 Traditional, erroneous interpretations of the Scripture.
 No recent edition of the Scriptures we have read correctly interprets the first few verses of the sixth chapter of the Book of Hebrews.
 Because of the recent overemphasis on grace and “eternal security,” all editors and publishers rush to join the majority position, proclaiming that the writer of Hebrews could not possibly be addressing backsliding believers when he warns them it is impossible to renew them to repentance.

 The manner in which devout, competent scholarship leaps about in order to prove that the text of Hebrews 6:4-6 does not mean what it says is scandalous.
 It is ignoring the fact that many verses of the Book of Hebrews are clear warnings to these veteran Christians that they were in danger of dying in the wilderness.
-Among these warnings and exhortations are the verses immediately preceding Chapter Six.
+Among these warnings and exhortations are these verses immediately preceding chapter 6:

 Of whom we have many things to say, and hard to be uttered, seeing ye are dull of hearing.
 For when for the time ye ought to be teachers, ye have need that one teach you again which be the first principles of the oracles of God; and are become such as have need of milk, and not of strong meat.
 For every one that useth milk is unskilful in the word of righteousness: for he is a babe.
 But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.
 Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God, (Hebrews 5:11-6:1)